time-crunched/netcrawler/README.md

 # netcrawler

-This software is devloped to train ourselfs on machine learning and natural language processing in particular.
+This software is developed to train ourselfs on machine learning and natural language processing in particular.